Suzuki Ertiga: XL6/XL7

+The Suzuki XL6 in India, Nepal, Bangladesh, Bhutan and Africa, Suzuki XL7 elsewhere and the Suzuki Ertiga XL7 in Mexico, is a crossover-inspired derivative of the second-generation Ertiga.
+Its development was led by chief engineer Masayuki Ishiwata.
 According to Suzuki, the XL6/XL7 has over 200 component differences from the regular Ertiga.
-Apart from the changes on the exterior, the other components were the engine control module, body control module, redesigned fuel tank shape for better center of gravity and retuned suspensions.
+Apart from the changes on the exterior, the other components were the engine control module, body control module, redesigned fuel tank shape for better centre of gravity and retuned suspensions.
+XL6 and XL7 stands for "Xtra Large 6-seater/7-seater".